Asda Story

-Asda Story was a Fantasy massively multiplayer online role-playing game developed by the MaxOn Soft corporation.
+Asda Story was a massively multiplayer online role-playing game developed by the MaxOn Soft corporation.
 It was published by GamesCampus for the North American market, Play Media Group for the market in Europe, OnGame for the Brazilian market, nDoors for the market in Japan, GamePower7 for the MENA market (under the title World of Secrets (عالم الأسرار)) and mGame for the market in Korea.

 The Open Server for Asda Story launched on August 5, 2008.
 The game was originally called "MicMac Online" in Japan and Korea.
 The Japanese MicMac service was closed on September 30, 2008, after running for two years.
 The service in North America from GamesCampus also came to a close on August 1, 2011.
 The game was succeeded by its sequel Asda 2 Evolution which shut down on July 15, 2015.